mstubna/list_share_app/README.md

 ## Description

-A simple app that allows users to create lists and share them with other users.
+A simple app that allows users to create notes and lists and share them with other users.

+Try it out at <http://sharemynotes.co/>

 ![](public/screenshots/ss_1.png)